Chengdu at a Glance

 Chengdu is also one of the targets of “Go West”, a strategy aimed at raising the economic strength and living standards of Western China to match those of the Eastern coastal cities.
 One of the projects is a joint Chengdu-Chongqing Economic Zone – this will link Chengdu to Chongqing, one of the fastest growing cities in the world.

 From 2012, the city has been aiming to improve its presence in events and exhibitions and plays now one of the leading roles in the MICE industry nationwide.
 In 2012, there were 456 events, 76 international meetings and 154 exhibitions, of which 38 were international.
 The city holds over 190,000m2 of exhibition space.
-The Western China International Exposition Town is under construction; upon completion it will have an exhibition space of 500,000m2 and a conference space of 250,000m2.
+The Western China International Exposition Town has an exhibition space of 500,000m2 and a conference space of 250,000m2.
 The Western China International Fair (WCIF) and the China Food & Drink Fair (CFDF) both take place in Chengdu every year and are aimed at attracting investment and trade.
 Chengdu will host the FISU Summer World University Games in August 2021, an international sports event.

 There are plans to boost energy provision through non-fossil fuels (e.g. solar, nuclear, wind) to 30% of the city’s supply.